I'd Rather Leave While I'm in Love

 "I'd Rather Leave While I'm in Love" is a song co-written by Peter Allen and Carole Bayer Sager.
-It was first released by Sager on her 1977 debut album, and it was also released as a single, charting at No. 98 in Australia.
+It was first released by Bayer Sager on her 1977 debut album, and it was also released as a single, charting at No. 98 in Australia.
 The song was further popularized by Rita Coolidge in 1979, and recorded by a number of other artists.